helsingborg-stad/prepend-subdomain/README.md

 For quick cloning of production environments.

 ## Config
-Sub domain in real time replacement is defaulted to `stage`.
+Subdomain in real time replacement is defaulted to `stage`.
 You can override it with `PREPEND_SUBDOMAIN` constant.
 ```php
 define('PREPEND_SUBDOMAIN', 'alternative')